-Chronic pain is an ongoing pain that lasts longer than 3 to 6 months and may be considered an illness in itself.
+Chronic pain is a persistent and long-lasting form of pain that continues for weeks, months, or even years, and may be considered an illness in itself.
 It continues even after the cause of the injury has been removed and outlasts the normal time of healing.
-It is one of the most common conditions seen in health care facilities, and by its nature, it may be frustrating to both patients and health care providers alike.
+It is one of the most common conditions seen in healthcare facilities, and by its nature, it may be frustrating to both patients and healthcare providers alike.
 In addition, it may co-exist with conditions such as depression, sleep disturbances, and fatigue.

 It is estimated that at least 18.9% (approximately 1 in 5) of adults aged 18 and older in Canada and more than 1.5 billion people worldwide live with chronic pain.

 Chronic pain can reduce your quality of life and productivity, whether steady or intermittent; throbbing, stabbing, aching, pinching, and mild or severe.